-If you are looking to 'upsize' to fit larger tires, know that most stock rims are 15-inch, but could be 16, 17, or 18-inches depending on the tires.
+If you are looking to 'upsize' to fit larger tires, know that most stock rims through the JK Wrangler series are 15-inch, but could be 16, 17, or 18-inches depending on the tires.
 Rule of thumb, the larger the rim or tire, the more suspension clearance you need which is where lift kits come into play.
-Then you can check your tire's manufacturer to figure out what width works best, but usually 7, 8, 9, or 10-inch will be the ones to look for.
+If that is the case for you, definitely check your tire's manufacturer to figure out what width rim works best, but usually 7, 8, 9, or 10-inch will be the recommendation.
 Also, there are backspacing and offset variables to factor and, generally speaking, the lower those numbers, the further out the rim will mount which helps if your vehicle plans include a lift kit and a lot of off-road activity.
 Finally, choosing the correct bolt pattern is imperative to ensure the proper fit on your Jeep.Related Articles